 Contributing

-lex is open source and contributions are welcome.
+Lex is open source and contributions are welcome.

 Repository Structure

-The project spans multiple repositories under the lex-fmt organization:
+The project lives under the lex-fmt organization:

 | Repository | Description | Language |